The Library offers the opportunity to succeed in service to all Jefferson County residents according to the Library’s mission statement:

 The Library Director has final responsibility for hiring.

-Jefferson County Public Library will not discriminate against or in favor of employees or applicants for employment due to race, creed, color, national origin, sex, marital status, sexual orientation, age, political affiliation, or physical handicap or disability that does not prohibit performance of essential job functions.
+Jefferson County Public Library will not discriminate against or in favor of employees or applicants for employment due to race, creed, color, national origin, sex, gender identity, marital status, sexual orientation, age, political affiliation, military status, or physical handicap or disability that does not prohibit performance of essential job functions.

 NEPOTISM & CONTRACTING

 The Library will not consider an immediate family member of a current employee or member of the Board of Trustees for hire.
 Individuals who are immediate family members of current employees or Trustees cannot be contracted with if it will result in one relative being in the line of supervision of the other relative.
 Supervisors cannot be involved in a romantic relationship with an employee in their line of supervision.
 They cannot influence the employee’s working conditions during or after the relationship.

 Immediate family is defined as parents, children, siblings, grandparents, grandchildren, spouses, in-laws, a person in household acting in loco parentis, or anyone domiciled in the home, including step and adopted family members.

 Approximately two weeks prior to the evaluation, the employee is given a copy of their job description and a copy of the evaluation form.
 The employee uses the form to complete a self-assessment, which includes goals for the coming year.